RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 Lets build it:

-    ## as root on rhsso box
+    ssh rhsso-GUID.rhpds.opentlc.com
+    sudo su -
     cd /root/pods/oidc/
-    oc login -u developer https://openshift.local:8443
-    oc project demo
+    oc login -u developer https://openshift.local:8443 -p 'RHSummit2018IAM!' oc project demo
     oc create serviceaccount sa-oidc
     oc policy add-role-to-user view system:serviceaccount:demo:sa-oidc
     oc login -u system:admin
-    oc adm policy add-scc-to-user anyuid -z sa-oidc oc login -u developer https://openshift.local:8443
-    oc project demo
+    oc adm policy add-scc-to-user anyuid -z sa-oidc oc login -u developer https://openshift.local:8443 -p 'RHSummit2018IAM!' oc project demo
     oc apply -f oidc
-    oc get pods -w
+    oc get pods

 Above we:
+ - SSHed into our machine and became root.
  - Logged in as a standard user and selected our project
- - Created a service account and gave it view permissions for clustering and special privileges to run as the jboss user instead of a random high UID for ease of demo use.
+ - Created a service account and gave it view permissions for clustering.
+ - Logged in as admin and gave that service account special abilities that will allow it to run as a non-generated UIDs.
+I want to run jboss as the jboss user for demo simplicity.
- - Applied a pre-built template.
+ - Logged in as a standard user and applied a preconfigured  template that stood up the pod, service and route
  - Watched for the pod to come up.

 Lets SSO enable it:
  1. In firefox in your VM go to https://secure-tmpsso-demo.paas.local/auth/admin/
- 2. Login with admin and the shared password
+ 2. Login with admin/RHSummit2018IAM!
  3. Clients > Create
      1. ClientID: oidc-test
      2. Client Protocol: openid-connect